One of the recent advances unveiled by iRobot is the auto-empty system they unveiled, the Roomba I7+.

 Does the Roomba I6+ provide excellent value?

 Despite the high cost, the Roomba I6+ offers good value, in my opinion.
-The app upgrades, navigation, and the auto-empty system make this product a truly autonomous robot.
+The app upgrades, navigation, and auto-empty system make this product a truly autonomous robot.

 Yes, you’ll have to do your part and prep the area by removing any wires or small obstacles to maximize this robot’s effectiveness.